Customer Data

 Decades after computers were supposed to end paper-based business, we’re still at it, using documents to send and receive information and act as proxies in business processes.
 It’s hard to say if paper consumption slowed thanks to digitization, because good historical use statistics are hard to find.
 However, it doesn’t really matter, because business is drowning in paper — and, more importantly, the expenses associated with it.

 At the same time, there’s an environmental aspect that’s becoming increasingly important.
-It takes 75,000 trees worth of paper just to print the Sunday edition of The New York Times, the same site notes, and it points out that half of the waste of businesses is composed of paper.
+It takes 75,000 trees’ worth of paper just to print the Sunday edition of The New York Times, the site notes, and it points out that half of businesses’ waste is composed of paper.

 Smarter Approaches

 It’s not just that we use a lot of paper — it’s also that the use is very temporary compared to the time it takes to grow a tree.
-So suffice it to say that the dream of the paperless office has not materialized, but that there is still an urgent need to use less paper, and for more reasons than ecology or conservation alone.
+So, suffice it to say, the dream of the paperless office has not materialized, but there is still an urgent need to use less paper, for reasons beyond ecology or conservation alone.

 Printed paper is a surrogate for cost and inefficiency.
-It requires printers and ink as well as human labor to use it, move it, record it and eventually to discard it.
+It requires printers and ink as well as human labor to use it, move it, record it, and eventually discard it.
 Too often, we view such facts as threats to the status quo.

 I can almost hear people saying, “What are we supposed to do, close the office?”
 No, definitely not.
-Situations like this are challenges to invent better approaches; they are the stimuli to invent smarter ways to do business.
+Situations like this pose challenges to developing better approaches; they are the stimuli for inventing smarter ways to do business.

 Nitro’s Tools

-I’ve been impressed by the tactics of document management company Nitro (sometimes a client of mine) to deal with the problem.
-This week it introduced products aimed at improving the efficiency of paper-based business processes, which is different from simply digitizing paper.
+I’ve been impressed by the tactics of the document management company Nitro (sometimes a client of mine) for dealing with the problem.
+This week, it introduced products aimed at improving the efficiency of paper-based business processes, rather than simply digitizing paper.

-Efficient processes can drive down the need for paper in the first place, thus enabling businesses to carry on while still saving paper, printers, ink and labor.
+Efficient processes can reduce the need for paper in the first place, enabling businesses to continue while saving paper, printers, ink, and labor.

 After so many years, you might think that document management would be further along.
 Frankly, other vendors offer many of the same functions as Nitro but typically at higher prices, which has the perverse impact of limiting the use of good technologies.

-For example, signature capture can be done electronically, eliminating the need to print a form, sign and return it, and other vendors do the job too.
+For example, signature capture can be done electronically, eliminating the need to print a form, sign it, and return it.
+Other vendors can handle the job as well.
 However, Nitro has taken on the challenge of being the low-cost producer in a market that’s stabilized around higher-priced products.
-So Nitro’s effort is the classic one of democratizing a technology to get it into the hands of all of the people who can use it and thus reap the benefits for their organizations.
+So Nitro’s effort is the classic one of democratizing a technology to put it in the hands of everyone who can use it and thus reap the benefits for their organizations.

 As a challenger in the document management market, Nitro has understood the importance of services and change management.
 After decades, the document management market is well covered, and it’s impossible to expect to succeed at carving out a niche if it means ripping and replacing what’s already there.